microsoft/FluidFramework/docs/content/docs/faq.md

 ### How are Fluid solutions deployed?

 Fluid solutions are, at the end of the day, simple JavaScript.
-At Microsoft, Fluid solutions are deployed to CDNs like any other static resource.
+At Microsoft, Fluid solutions are deployed to [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network)s (CDNs) like any other static resource.
 Because Fluid is very client-centric, deployment is very simple.

 ## Conflicts and History